markdlindsay/DK_Batch_Shapley/README.md

 ## Key Features

 - **Deepkriging**: A deep neural network architecture designed for spatial interpolation in geostatistics.
 This model expands the spatial coordinate feature space using basis functions, enabling the network to learn spatial dependencies effectively.
-It was developed by Chen et al., 2020.
+It was developed by Chen et al. (2020).
 See https://arxiv.org/abs/2007.11972.
 - **Batched Shapley**: An adaptation of Shapley values, a game-theoretic approach used for feature importance, that we developed specifically for interpreting Deepkriging.
 This method provides insights into the importance of features for each prediction made by a predictive model.
 In this case, these are density spatial interpolation predictions.
 - **Benchmarking**: Comparison of Deepkriging with traditional kriging methods, demonstrating superior performance in both purely spatial cases and scenarios involving additional variables.

+## References
+- Chen, W., Li, Y., Reich, B.J., Sun, Y., 2020.
+Deepkriging: Spatially dependent deep neural networks for spatial prediction. arXiv preprint461 arXiv:2007.11972 .